andreyshabalin/snowcat/README.md

 4. Convert Imputed genotypes into a custom binary format for fast parallel GWAS.
    * Convert BCFs from step 2 into VCF for processing in R
    * Convert VCF into custom binary format.
+5. Run PCA on imputed genotypes for use as covariates
+   * Convert imputed genotypes to plink format by chromosome
+   * Prune SNPs for each chromosome
+   * Combine pruned SNPs across chromosomes
+   * Run PCA on the combined dataset
-5. Run GWAS with correction for local ancestry.
+6. Run GWAS with correction for local ancestry.
    * Run R script for every chromosome
    * Combine results, QC, QQ-plot and Manhattan plot.